 Real life situation: The Wikileaks disclosures about Western governments’ foreign policy

-Knowledge question: Who should decide about the amount of knowledge accessible to the general population?
+Knowledge question: In what ways could Ethics advise on the amount of knowledge accessible to the general population?

 Sourcing our Food